Licht-en-Stein/x-bootstrap-4-layout/README.md

 Add the `class` attributes to the `index.html` go reproduce the layout of `wide.png`.

+Once the layout matches the `wide.png` add the additional classes (they are only 2) so that when you reduce the width of your viewport (narrowing) it also matches the layout of `narrow.png`.

 __Note:__ you should not change anything else than adding the `class` attributes.